 This Ostara, how about a craft project to make “Fire of Aries” candles?
 Our coven is working some sabbat magick this weekend to “germinate” our seeds of potential that we planted back at Imbolc.
 As we cross into the zodiac sign of Aries, we will tap into the cardinal fire energies that mark the beginning of the Spring season.

-As we are gathering a few days before the astrological date of Spring Equinox, this rite can charge and begin the work, then when the actual day we cross into Aries (March 20) comes on Monday, we can each relight our candles and personalize the magick further.
+The Spring Equinox rite can charge and begin the work, then throughout the season we can relight our candles and personalize the magick further.

 Fire of Aries Ostara Candles

 - 1/2 cup white vinegar

 - Essential oils of ginger (Venus, fire), cinnamon (fire) and rosemary (fire)

 - 1 teaspoon each of powdered dragons blood resin (Aries, and for magickal oomph), cinnamon powder (fire), ginger (Venus, fire) powder

 - Garnet stone chips (Aries, Fire, Root chakra to get those seeds a crackin’ and sprouting!)